Elementary schools in Japan: Lunch

-After four morning classes, at about 12:30 PM, students are sent to pick up their homeroom's lunches from the school kitchens.
+After four morning classes, at about 12:30 pm, students are sent to pick up their homeroom's lunches from the school kitchens.
 Lunches are typically served in bento boxes, with small portions of a variety of freshly prepared foods.

 These include "a whole range of meats, fishes, vegetables, and sea plants.
 A typical meal consists of stew or curry, boiled vegetables, a sandwich, and salad.
 Milk is served with each meal.
 Usually, there is also dessert, such as gelatin, ice cream, and fruit."

 Because there are relatively few cafeterias in elementary schools, meals are taken in the classroom with the teacher, providing another informal opportunity for teaching nutrition, health, good eating habits and social behavior.
 All students eat the same lunch, and are assigned to shifts for serving lunch to their homeroom.
 Lunch lasts about 40 minutes.

 Afternoons

-In some lower elementary school, classes are over after lunch and children are allowed to go home.
+In some lower elementary schools, classes are over after lunch and children are allowed to go home.
 Upper elementary students in those schools have one more class after lunch.
-However, other schools have a 5 or 6 classes per day, with only the youngest students not having a sixth period.
+However, other schools have a five or six classes per day, with only the youngest students not having a sixth period.
 Some schools allow for a 20-minute recess in-between, which is sometimes used for cleaning the classrooms: sweeping, mopping, throwing away trash, etc. Students then usually leave school around three o'clock.

 After-school clubs like sports and English club are offered at elementary schools, but unlike middle and high school clubs these usually meet only once a week.